whyline/migrate-mongoose/README.md

 Options:
-  -d, --dbConnectionUri   The URI of the database connection               [string] [required] --es6                   use es6 migration template?                                [boolean] --md, --migrations-dir  The path to the migration files   [string] [default: "./migrations"] -t, --template-file     The template file to use when creating a migration          [string] -c, --change-dir        Change current working directory before running  anything   [string]
+  -d, --dbConnectionUri   The URI of the database connection               [string] [required] --es6                   use es6 migration templates?                               [boolean] --md, --migrations-dir  The path to the migration files   [string] [default: "./migrations"] -t, --template-file     The template file to use when creating a migration          [string] -c, --change-dir        Change current working directory before running  anything   [string]